 - Sticky rice.
 In Isan rice is prepared as one big, sticky clump as opposed to in the soft, separate grains you're probably used to (and you'll find in most other parts of Thailand and Asia).
 Sticky rice is served in a small steamer or bag and is best eaten with your fingers as it's pretty much impossible to eat with a fork.
 Locals will pull off a clump of sticky rice and dip it into the salad or another dish they are eating before popping it into their mouth.

 - Som tam.
-The most popular Isan dish around is som tam, a spicy papaya salad comprised of shredded green papaya, green beans, tomatoes, peanuts, lime, dried shrimp, garlic, chili peppers, fish sauce and palm sugar.
+The most popular Isan dish around is som tam, a spicy papaya salad comprised of shredded green papaya, green beans, tomatoes, peanuts, lime, dried shrimp, garlic, chili peppers, fish sauce, and palm sugar.
 All the ingredients are pounded together in a mortar and the result is a salty, tangy, slightly sweet and sometimes very spicy, crispy salad.
 There are many variations on som tam, and you'll often find it made with salted crab out on the street.
-Other similar salads are made with Thai eggplant, green banana or green mangoes, just to name a few.
+Other similar salads are made with Thai eggplant, green banana or green mangoes.

 - Gai Yang.
 Grilled chicken.
 Simple grilled chicken, often made on a small charcoal grill on the side of the road, is a staple of Isan food.
 You'll also find grilled pork neck and grilled fish, too.
 The meats are often marinated in a simple sauce with lemon juice, sugar, and other ingredients but the flavors are not usually overpowering.